Skip to contents

 terra::vect()

-We’ll convert each of the above spatVect objects to spatRasters, and clip them to an area of analysis around our species records.
+We’ll convert each of the above spatVect objects to spatRasters and clip them to an analysis area around our species records.

 x_buff <- sf::st_transform(x, planar_proj) |>